|Research and Development Laboratory|

 Abandoned Septic System Area

 Bench-scale treatability and field pilot studies were completed to evaluate the feasibility of implementing enhanced, in-situ bioremediation for nitrate, ammonia and chlorinated organic compounds in groundwater near the abandoned septic system leachfield.
 Based on the positive results of these innovative studies, a full-scale remedy was considered which incorporated two separate treatment zones (permeable reactive barriers) along the groundwater flowpath.
 In the leachfield area, oxygen-releasing compounds were to be injected to establish a nitrification enhancement zone, where sorbed ammonium would be converted under aerobic conditions to nitrate, a more mobile nitrogen compound.
 Downgradient of the leachfield, oxygen scavenging compounds and a carbon source material would be injected to create a denitrification enhancement zone, where nitrate formed in the leachfield area would be “cut off” by anaerobic denitrification processes.
 The anaerobic conditions and available carbon source would also facilitate reductive dehalogenation of the chlorinated organic compounds found at low concentrations near the leachfield.
-Excavation and conventional pump and treat alternatives were also considered, but were ruled out due to their cost and partial effectiveness.
+Excavation and conventional pump and treat alternatives were ruled out due to their cost and partial effectiveness.

 Chloroform Plume Area